peymvn/icd-atc-feature-selector/README.md

 # Unsupervised & Supervised Feature Selection to Identify Important ICD-10 and ATC Codes for Machine Learning

 This repository contains the code for the best feature selection method introduced in the paper titled "[_Unsupervised Feature Selection to Identify Important ICD-10 and ATC Codes for Machine Learning: A Case Study on a Coronary Artery Disease Patient Cohort_](https://medinform.jmir.org/2024/0/e0/)".
-Please cite the following paper if you use this code in your research:
+Please cite the following paper if you use this code in your research (and also the [original Concrete Autoencoder paper](https://arxiv.org/abs/1901.09346)):

     @article{ghasemi2024unsupervised,
-    title={Unsupervised Feature Selection to Identify Important ICD-10 and ATC Codes for Machine Learning: A Case Study on a Coronary Artery Disease Patient Cohort}, author={Ghasemi, P. and Lee, J.},
+    title={Unsupervised Feature Selection to Identify Important ICD-10 and ATC Codes for Machine Learning on a Cohort of Patients With Coronary Heart Disease: Retrospective Study}, author={Ghasemi, P. and Lee, J.},
     journal={JMIR Med Inform},
     year={2024},